Nebukam/mkfont/docs/docs/views/viewport-unicode.md

 Selecting slots within the viewport is done using the mouse.
 Expected selection behaviors apply :
-- Holding {% include shortcut.html keys="Ctrl" %} toggle a slot selection state. i.e, if it's selected it will be unselected, and vice-versa.
+- Holding {% include shortcut keys="Ctrl" %} toggle a slot selection state. i.e, if it's selected it will be unselected, and vice-versa.
-- Holding {% include shortcut.html keys="Shift" %} while selecting another slot will select all the slot between the last selected slot and the new one.
+- Holding {% include shortcut keys="Shift" %} while selecting another slot will select all the slot between the last selected slot and the new one.
-- {% include shortcut.html keys="Ctrl A" %} will select everything available within the range.
+- {% include shortcut keys="Ctrl A" %} will select everything available within the range.
 - See [Shortcuts](../shortcuts#in-the-viewport-unicode) for more infos.

 > *Note that selection isn't lost if you click on an already selected item : this is by design.
 Instead, it will "bump" that item so it becomes the first item in the active selection.
 This is especially useful when editing large selection, as it allow you to change which glyphs are previewed in the [Glyph Inspector](inspector-glyph).*